zhuhaier1992/rmyscontrol/readme.md

 ### Usage
 Start XINGYING (Nokov mocap software), check 'SDK' in setting and start running.

-Connect server to the switch of mocap by ethernet cable.
+If XINGYING starts on another PC, then connect server to the switch of mocap by ethernet cable.(Important note: must be connected AFTER XINGYING is started.)

 Run following command on server.
 ```